taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - The Site Reliability Workbook: Practical Ways to Implement SRE by Betsy Beyer
 - DevOps: A Software Architect's Perspective by Len Bass

+### Security Architecture

+- Practical Cloud Security: A Guide for Secure Design and Deployment by Chris Dotson
+- Secure by Design by Dan Bergh Johnsson, Daniel Deogun, Daniel Sawano

 ### Architect